score-json/json/TSF/trustable/no-parsing-faults/NPF-01.3.md

     Erikhu1: 1.0
 ---

-The service provided by nlohmann/json does not parse UTF-8 byte order marks outside of a string and the first three characters of the input, and throws an exception.
+The service provided by the nlohmann/json library does not parse UTF-8 byte order marks outside of a string and the first three characters of the input, and throws an exception.